From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Foundation Model Integration for Language-Guided Robotics

-\paragraph{Strengths and Limitations.} Multimodal LLM agents excel in (i)~\emph{visual commonsense reasoning}, leveraging extensive language priors to generalize to novel concepts beyond the reach of most specialist VLMs, and (ii)~\emph{instruction following} with support for fine-grained visual understanding and dynamic planning.
+\paragraph{Strengths and Limitations.} MLLMs excel in (i)~\emph{visual commonsense reasoning}, leveraging extensive language priors to generalize to novel concepts beyond the reach of most specialist VLMs, and (ii)~\emph{instruction following} with support for fine-grained visual understanding and dynamic planning.
 Despite their expressive power, however, these models are (iii) ~\emph{resource-intensive}, posing challenges for deployment---particularly on mobile robotic platforms.
+We further examine the capability limits and trade-offs of MLLMs (Section~\ref{sec:3}).